The major is a part of the Department of Health Sciences, an academic unit within the College of Health and Behavioral

 Currently Enrolled Major Changers

-Students should complete a "Change or Declaration of Major" form and obtain the signature of the department head in the Health and Human Services Building, room 3126.
+Students should complete a "Change or Declaration of Major" form and meet with the program director in the Health and Human Services Building, room 3124.
 A major change after the sophomore year may result in a delay of graduation beyond the traditional four years.

 Other Declaring Information